-1. Students may apply for the Quarterly Presidential Scholarship for tuition credit only.
-These scholarships are funded through the University's General Fund.
-Scholarships are awarded through the PSU Scholarship Committee.
+Students may apply for scholarship for tuition credit only.
+These scholarships are funded through the University's General Funds and generosity of independent donors, PSU alumni and the campus community.
+Scholarships are awarded through the PSU Scholarship Committee and/or the recommendation of the individual scholarship category coordinator.